Goldendoodle Exercise Needs: Veterinarian Guidelines for Puppies, Adults, and Seniors

 Remember this when taking your small Goldendoodle or even Goldendoodle puppy for a walk.
 They will not be able to walk as far or as long as you because they have to take more steps than you do.

-The Size Of Your Goldendoodle And Their Exercise
+The Age Of Your Goldendoodle

 The next thing you need to consider is the age of your Goldendoodle.
 Goldendoodle puppies, during their first two years of life, will need more exercise time than older Goldendoodles.